yxlin/yxlin.github.io/_docs/basics/leastsq.md

-One possible reason to fit data to a process model, instead of a standard model [e.g., ex-Wald, (Schwarz, 2001; Schwarz, 2002; Heathcote, 2004)] where one can find the analytic likelihood function, is to retain some flexibilities for later tweaking the process.
-This strategy might be useful when one wants to test a number of differernt variants of the process.
-For instance, one might want to test a hypothesis that because participants might pay more attention to a centre region of a stimulus, their drift rate at the centre region is faster than the drift rates at the other regions.
-This might be achieved by assigning a larger mean drift rate to the centre, comparing with assigning smaller mean drift rates to other regions.
-Another possible hypothetical variant is that one might want to assume within a trial, participants change their drift rate significantly.
-This can be tested by tweaking the standrd diffusion process, such as, constructing a series of different Gaussian models, which are used to sample different drift rates at different time point in a process.
-Nevertheless, one must note that the more elements one adds to a process model that deviates from the standard process, the more likely that the altered process becomes difficult to fit (as well as prone to overfit the data).
+One possible reason to fit data to a process model, instead of a standard model [e.g., ex-Wald, (Schwarz, 2001; Schwarz, 2002; Heathcote, 2004)] is to retain some flexibilities for later tweaking the process.
+A standard model usually has been thoroughtly studied, and thereby provides analytic likelihood functions.
+For example, one can find the analytic likelihood function of the drift-diffusion model in van Zandt (2000).
+(See, also e.g., equation (5) in Bogacz et al., 2006 for the standard stochastic process equation of the DDM).

+The method of least square minimization is useful when one wants to test a number of differernt variants that deviate from the standard stochastic process.
+For instance, one might hypothesize that people deploy different drift rates to different regions in the visual field because people perhaps pay more attention to a more interesting centre region of a stimulus, than other regions.
+One could assign a larger mean drift rate to the centre region, comparing with assigning smaller mean drift rates to the others.
+Another possible hypothetical variant is that one might assume within a trial, people change their drift rate significantly (not just small variation due to within-trial variability).
+This could be tested by tweaking the standrd diffusion process, such as, constructing a series of different Gaussian models, each of which sample different drift rates at different time point in a process.

+Nevertheless, one must note that the more variants one introduces to a process model that deviates from the standard process, the more likely that the altered process becomes difficult to fit (as well as prone to overfit the data).

 Only a handful of process models, for example the full drift-diffusion model (DDM; see e.g., the Appendix in Van Zandt, 2000 for its PDF and CDF), have derived their analytic likelihood functions.
-After one tweaks a standard process, if one wants to apply model fitting methods involving likelihood functions, one must also derive the new probability density function (PDF; sometimes as well as CDF) based on the altered new process (see the video provided by StatQuesta for a brief and excellent explantion regarding the probability and the likelihood at https://www.youtube.com/watch?v=pYxNSUDSFH4). (see, also e.g., equation (5) in Bogacz et al., 2006 for the standard stochastic process equation of the DDM).

-One advantage of deriving the analytic solution for a process model (a challenging job indeed) is that one can use the powerful maximum likelihood method to conduct model fitting.
+After tweaking a standard process, one must also derive a new probability density function (PDF; sometimes as well as CDF) based on the altered new process.
+(See the video provided by StatQuesta for an excellent explantion regarding the probability and the likelihood at https://www.youtube.com/watch?v=pYxNSUDSFH4).).
+The process of deriving a new likelihood function could be sometimes cumbersome, if not very difficult or impossible.
+This of course assumes that one wants to apply the model fitting methods using likelihood functions.
+One advantage of deriving the analytic solution for a process model is that one can use the powerful maximum likelihood method to conduct model fitting.

-The LSM, often used in machine learning, is an alternative method for model fitting, without using the likelihood function.
+On the other hand, the LSM, often used in machine learning, is one method for model fitting, without using the likelihood function.

 The following code snippet is an R progrmme for a 1-D diffusion (process) model.
 The R code snippet is perhaps easier for readers to understand and